lotoos0/VueTaskCollab/README.md

 ## Technologies

-- Vue.js 3.4.21
+- Vue.js
 - TypeScript
-- Vue Components (TaskForm, TaskList, CommentForm, CommentList, AdminPanel)
-- CSS Styling (customizable)
+- Python
-- Potentially other libraries or tools you use

-## Installation

-1. Clone the repository: `git clone <repository_address>`
-2. Navigate to the project directory: `cd task-management-app`
-3. Install dependencies: `npm install`
-4. Run the application: `npm run serve`
-5. Open your browser and go to `http://localhost:8080/`

-## Contributions

-If you want to contribute to the development of the application, fork the repository, make changes, and then create a pull request.

 ## Author

-Created by [Your Name/Nickname] - [Email address or link to GitHub profile]
+Created by Tomasz Pytlarz

 ## License

-This project is available under the License.
+This project is available under the GPL-3.0 license.
 See the LICENSE file for more information.